-- Computing is taught for one hour a week.
+- Computing may taught for one hour a week or may be taught alongside another subject - for example creating an animation for science, or making a leaflet in RE.
 Teachers can 'book' out the type of hardware required by booking on the School Google Calendar.
-These sessions are based on teaching Computing skills but may also be linked to topic, if appropriate.
 Skills taught each year should include: Coding, e-safety, selecting and combining different multimedia aspects, using the internet for effective research, solving logic problems, data handling and presentation of work. - Computing is also used to supplement other curriculum areas such as research for topics, education games/videos/activities, data handling in maths and science and word processing.
 Phase 3 are using Google Chrome Docs for writing, editing, sharing and publishing.
 Each class has a Google 'Classroom' where the children can communicate safely, share their work and collaborate online.